pivv/blind-checkers/README.md

 You can adjust all of the detailed rules by modifying the constants.

 * 10x10 Checkers board
-* Two spaces of view for both men and kings (It means that 5x5 box centered at each piece is visible.)
+* Two spaces of view for both men and kings (It means that 5x5 box centered at each piece is visible.
+9 corresponds to regular Checkers game.)
 * Three spaces of attack range for kings (Additional view for attack range is provided.
 If this parameter is set to 9(1), it corresponds to (no) flying kings rule.)
 * Mandatory capture if possible
 * Men can capture backwards